George S. Kaufman: Portrayals

 Kaufman was portrayed by the actor David Thornton in the 1994 film Mrs. Parker and the Vicious Circle and by Jason Robards in the 1963 film Act One.
 In the 2014 Broadway adaptation of the latter by James Lapine, he was played by Tony Shalhoub.

 The title character of the 1991 Coen brothers film Barton Fink, who is a playwright, bears a strong physical resemblance to Kaufman.

 Kaufman is portrayed in the film Mank by actor Adam Shapiro.

+Legacy

+Kaufman has influenced many writers worldwide, including Billy Wilder, Preston Sturges, Neil Simon, Tom Stoppard, Mel Brooks, Woody Allen, Aaron Sorkin, Larry David and Swedish author and playwright Vladimir Oravsky.